 - The edge of the stitching is always the same distance from the edge of the leather.

-Now, look at this fake Neverfull from a thrift shop:
+Now look at this fake-looking Neverfull example from a thrift shop listing, which shows several red flags:

 - The V-shaped stitching at the bottom is missing double-stitching.